zedlopez/ifm/The Recipe Book.md

 Clark eats a donut.
 ```

-doesn't characterize Clark very much, even though the eating may be part of a subtle, intelligent plan to seduce Lois Lane.
+doesn't characterise Clark very much, even though the eating may be part of a subtle, intelligent plan to seduce Lois Lane.
 We'll do better if we replace a lot of the character reporting rules: to that end, see the example [The Man of Steel Excuses Himself].

 Third: goal-seeking characters notice when something is in the way of the action they want to perform.
 When that happens, they form a plan about how to remove the obstacle.
 We've already seen this kind of implementation on the player's behalf: the player will pick up items before eating them, say.
 We can use Before rules to do similar things for other characters, as in